About

 Member work gets seen and discussed

 Members bring in work, compare approaches, and ask questions in person.
-The Gallery and newsletter archive help keep that record from disappearing after one meeting.
+The Gallery and newsletter archive keep some of that record visible after the meeting ends.

 The chapter reaches beyond meeting night